bosch-buderus-wp/grafana-dashboards/README.md

 [ems-esp Live View (dark)](/images/grafana-emsesp_dark.png)

 To use this dashboard with your already running ems-esp, start by installing [Infinity](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) in your locally running Grafana instance.
-Once installed, navigate to _Dashboards_, select _New_ then _Import_ and and paste the contents of either the [light configuration](/dashboards/grafana-dashboard-emsesp_light.json) or the [dark configuration](/dashboards/grafana-dashboard-emsesp_dark.json) into the text field.
+Once installed, navigate to _Dashboards_, select _New_ then _Import_ and paste the contents of either the [light configuration](/dashboards/grafana-dashboard-emsesp_light.json) or the [dark configuration](/dashboards/grafana-dashboard-emsesp_dark.json) into the text field.

 Dashboards configurations: